endymion1818/team-documentation/sitehealthchecklist.md

 Concatenating, or joining, these types of files, reduces requests further.
 Each request is a performance cost.

 #### Reducing unused JS & CSS
-Your website is 42.9% Javascript.
-This is huge and it is highly likely most of it is unecessary and not used by your website.
+Your website is loading 2.1MB of CSS and JS resources, and only about 25% of this is used by your site.
+This is a huge burden and it is highly likely most of it is unecessary and can be removed without affecting the site's look or functionality.